marialauramirabelli/A.rt-I.ntel/Wekinator-Assignment/Documentation.md

 Wekinator was set up to receive four inputs and send one output back to the Processing sketch; machine learning was carried out using the k-Nearest Neighbour classification algorithm, dividing the training data into four classes.
 Processing receives that one ouput and tints the screen with a different color depending on the value it receives.
 These values/classes can be labeled as follows:

-* left, close: the face is on the left of the screen (higher x value), close to it (higher width and height values)
+* left, close: the face is on the left side of the screen (higher x value), close to it (higher width and height values)
-* right, close: the face is on the right of the screen (lower x values), close to it
+* right, close: the face is on the right of side the screen (lower x values), close to it

 ![screen vertical](/Wekinator-Assignment/ImagesWekinatorAssignment/Screen1.png)

 * upper right corner, far: the face is above a diagonal that goes from the upper left corner to the lower right corner (x and y values above the diagonal), far from the screen (lower width and height values)
-* lower left corner, far: the face is below a diagonal that goes from the upper left corner to the lower right corner, far from the screen
+* lower left corner, far: the face is below the diagonal that goes from the upper left corner to the lower right corner, far from the screen

 ![screen diagonal](/Wekinator-Assignment/ImagesWekinatorAssignment/Screen.png)